 Instant Pot black lentils slow cooked in onion and garlic.
 A simple but healthy dish to enjoy with curry, rice, or simply by itself!
 Discover seasoning tips, water-lentil ratios, and serving ideas with our easy recipe.

 If you’re looking for a healthy and versatile plant-based protein, black lentils are the answer.
-In this article, you’ll see how black lentils are delicious by themselves or incorporated into a variety of other dishes.
+In this article, you’ll see how black lentils are delicious by themselves as a budget-friendly Instant Pot meal, or incorporated into a variety of other dishes.
 Read on to discover how to make Instant Pot black lentils for a quick, nutritious meal or easy side dish.

 What are Black Lentils?